PRESS DIGEST - British business - Jan 27

 Six of the nine executives named the 'transformation team' in February 2006 have left telecoms group Cable & Wireless CW.L, including sales director David Shaw, UK finance head Jeremy Jensen, and chief operating officer Craig Boundy.
 There is speculation that UK chief executive Jim Marsh may also soon depart.
 The group will update within the next few weeks on plans to demerge its UK telecoms business from its international arm.

-Centrica (CNA.L: Quotazione) is set to shelve its 1.2 billion pound green energy project on Teesside due to insufficient launch aid being provided by the Government.
-The project's first step, construction of a clean coal-fired plant, will be mothballed, following similar decisions from BP (BP.L: Quotazione) and Shell (RDSa.L: Quotazione)(RDSb.L: Quotazione).
+Centrica (CNA.L) is set to shelve its 1.2 billion pound green energy project on Teesside due to insufficient launch aid being provided by the Government.
+The project's first step, construction of a clean coal-fired plant, will be mothballed, following similar decisions from BP (BP.L) and Shell (RDSa.L)(RDSb.L).
 Centrica is instead going to focus on new-generation nuclear power plants as part of a consortium, resulting in an embarrassing loss of support for the Department for Business, Enterprise & Regulatory Reform.